 - Any graduate group that is organizing an event with alcohol must adhere to the following policies:

-- For Small Events Off Campus (generally under 100 attendees): Submit an Off-Campus form along with the appropriate payment form (Purchase Order or Check Request) if the group is buying drink tickets and/or food.
+- For Small Events Off Campus (generally under 100 attendees): Register the event via OrgSync and submit payment via the Treasury if the group is buying drink tickets and/or food.
 If you are buying drink tickets, proof of this service must accompany the paperwork.
 An Alcohol Event Form is not required.
 A chaperone is not required unless otherwise determined by the Assistant Dean and Director of Student Activities.
 The hosting group is not required to provide food but the venue must have food and non-alcoholic drinks available for attendees to order on their own.

-- For Large Events Off Campus (generally over 100 attendees and/or a contract is signed to use the venue/space): Submit an Off-Campus Form and an Alcohol Event Form with the necessary signatures.
+- For Large Events Off Campus (generally over 100 attendees and/or a contract is signed to use the venue/space): Register the event via OrgSync and you will be prompted to complete the Alcohol Event Form.
 A chaperone is required.
 Light food and non-alcoholic beverages are required and must be purchased by your group as the hosting organization.
 The payment and contract must be processed through Student Activities with all necessary documentation including details of the food being purchased and drink tickets if applicable.
-View the full policy for these kinds of events here.

-- For Events On Campus: Submit an On-Campus Event Form and Internal Service Request (ISR) for Catering on the Charles, as well as an Alcohol Event Form.
+- For Events On Campus: Register the event via OrgSync and submit payment via the Treasury for Catering on the Charles.
+You will be prompted to complete the Alcohol Event Form for events with over 100 attendees.
 All beverage and food service must be provided through Catering on the Charles.
 A chaperone may not be required at small events (typically under 100 attendees) subject to the determination of the Assistant Dean and Director of Student Activities.
 A BU Police Officer is only necessary when the expected attendance is 100 people or more.
 This policy does not apply to the BU Pub during normal business hours.
-View the full policy for these kinds of events here.

 Chaperones are required on all undergraduate student organization programs that involve the rental of a 12-passenger vehicle, alcohol, the rental of off-campus facilities, or international travel.